Spider-Woman (Gwen Stacy): Spider-Ham

+What If?

+In the alternate Earth-616 storyline of The Night Gwen Stacy Died within What If...?
+Dark: Spider-Gwen, Spider-Man manages to save Gwen from the Green Goblin at the cost of his life.
+Gwen dons Peter's costume and works together with Harry to get revenge on the Green Goblin.
+After murdering the Green Goblin and realising he was his own father, Harry blames Gwen for his death and becomes the new Green Goblin while Gwen vows to Peter to fix her mistakes and honor his legacy by becoming Spider-Woman.
+Her costume is a modified version of Peter's Spider-Man outfit along with the green hooded coat she wore the night Peter died.
+Despite lacking powers, she is able to use Peter's web shooters and develops other technology such as web bombs.

 Characteristics

-Gwen Stacy's Spider-Woman is depicted as harboring much of Earth-616 Peter Parker's personality and conflicts, such as receiving negative media attention of herself and having the conflict of being a superhero over her normal life of a band member.
+Gwen Stacy's Spider-Woman is depicted as harboring much of Earth-616 Peter Parker's conflicts and tribulations, such as receiving negative media attention of herself and having the conflict of being a superhero over her normal life of a band member.
 Critical commentary noted her as a sarcastic, wisecracking hero when fighting criminals and supervillains.
 Spider-Gwen (Vol. 2) #1's summary of the character reveals that she originally used her powers for attention.
 After advice expressed to Gwen Stacy by her father that Spider-Woman could use her powers for good purposes, she was motivated to stop bullying, which Peter Parker in Earth-65 was a victim of.
-Spider-Woman eventually became an idol to Peter and he used an experimentation on himself to become a superhero like her, leading to his demise.
+Spider-Woman eventually became an idol to Peter and he experimented on himself to become a superhero like her, leading to his demise.
 Gwen Stacy was branded a criminal after Peter's death, having been blamed for killing him.
 Jesse Schedeen of IGN felt that this aspect was the most intriguing change of her story, "[Peter Parker becomes] both Gwen's first major villain and the defining, Uncle-Ben-style tragedy in her life."
 Evan Narcisse from Kotaku explained that it was a role reversal that felt "enriching" to what the creators intended to do, which gave Gwen Stacy "a reason to live".
 After saving her father's life and revealing her identity to him, she vows to use her powers to stop crime.
 Captain Stacy is then depicted as choosing his daughter over his job.
 Meagan Damore of Comic Book Resources opined that even though Captain Stacy is no Uncle Ben, he fills the wise mentor role for Gwen very well.